"I'm impressed that you' have all that foreign travel experience.

 But when you start to think about visiting far-away places, especially for the first time, somehow that's different, more personal.

-Foreign even, so foreign travel is probably how you're thinking right about now.
+So foreign travel is probably how you're thinking about your trip right about now.

 The dictionary says foreign means...